sigoden/proxyfor/README.md

 ## Certificates

 proxyfor can decrypt encrypted traffic on the fly, as long as the client trusts proxyfor’s built-in certificate authority.
 Usually this means that the proxyfor CA certificate has to be installed on the client device.

-The proxyfor CA cert is located in `~/.proxyfor` after it has been generated at the first start of proxyfor.

 By far the easiest way to [install the proxyfor CA certificate](./assets/install-certificate.md) is to use the built-in certificate installation app.
 To do this, start proxyfor and configure your target device with the correct proxy settings.